Exact and general decoupled solutions of the LMC Multitask Gaussian Process model: Experimental results

 \subsection{Tested models}

-This parametric study has several goals, the main one being to \textbf{verify the good behavior of the projected model in various setups}.
-To this end, we compare it with the exact naive LMC (this of eq. \eqref{eq:naive_lmc}) and with a state-of-the art variational LMC, suspecting that the naive model may have suboptimal performance due to impractical linear algebra (inversion of large ill-conditionned matrices, etc).
-This includes \textbf{assessing the effect of the DPN condition in situations of large and structured noise}, to determine whether projected LMC should be avoided in this case -- or eventually corrected, such as suggested in Annex C. The last aim is to \textbf{test several possible implementations and simplifications of the model}, as mentioned in section \ref{sec:mll}.
-We therefore end up with 7 models to test: \texttt{exact} (naïve LMC with full $np \times np$ covariance), \texttt{var} (variational LMC as described in Hensman (2015, \cite{hensman_class}) and implemented in \texttt{gpytorch} (2018, \cite{gpytorch}), with a Cholesky variational distribution and a number $N_{points}//1.5$ of learned inducing points\footnote{Picking a larger number of learned inducing points or even chosing frozen inducing points at all observed locations, although theoretically more accurate, proved less stable in practice.}), \texttt{proj} (fully parametrized projected LMC with dense matrix $\mathbf{\tilde{B}}$), \texttt{diagproj} (projected LMC with diagonal $\mathbf{\tilde{B}}$), \texttt{bdn} (projected LMC with $\mathbf{M=0}$), \texttt{bdn_diag} (projected LMC with $\mathbf{M=0}$ and diagonal $\mathbf{\tilde{B}}$) and \texttt{oilmm} (projected LMC with positive diagonal $\mathbf{R}$, scalar $\mathbf{\tilde{B}}$ and $\mathbf{M=0}$).
-Both \texttt{exact} and \texttt{var} models are implemented with a fully general likelihood, putting no constraint on their $\mathbf{\Sigma}$ matrix.
-For all models, the chosen kernel types and number of latent processes are always this of the data (no model mispecification).\\ The training protocol for each model (optimizer, learning rate schedule, number of iterations, initialization, stopping criterion...) was hand-refined and finally taken identical for all of them, as the chosen common scheme yielded near-optimal convergence for all; it is specified in Annex D.
+We compare our PLMC and PLMC-fast to several baselines: a state-of-the art ICM model, a state-of-the art variational LMC, and the OILMM - which in fact is only a subcase of PLMC as explained in remark \ref{rem:oilmm}.
+The five implemented models are thus denoted \texttt{ICM} (LMC with a kernel shared by all latent processes and algebra tricks -- see \cite{all_in_the_noise} for the computation implemented in \texttt{gpytorch}), \texttt{var} (variational LMC as described in \cite{hensman_class} and implemented in \texttt{gpytorch} (\cite{gpytorch}), with a Cholesky variational distribution and a number $\lfloor n/1.5\rfloor $ of learned inducing points\footnote{Picking a larger number of learned inducing points or even putting fixed inducing points at all observed locations, although theoretically more accurate, proved less stable in practice.}), \texttt{PLMC} (fully parametrized PLMC as in definition \ref{def:PLMC}, with a triangular matrix $\mathbf{L}$), \texttt{PLMC_fast} (as described in definition \ref{def:PLMC_fast}) and \texttt{oilmm} (implemented as a PLMC-fast with a diagonal matrix $\mathbf{R}$, which is equivalent to the implementation of the original article \cite{OILMM}).
+Unless otherwise specified, the \texttt{ICM} and \texttt{var} models are implemented with a fully general gaussian likelihood, putting no constraint on their $\mathbf{\Sigma}$ matrix.\\ The training protocol for each model (optimizer, learning rate schedule, number of iterations, initialization, stopping criterion...) was hand-refined and finally taken identical for all of them, as the chosen common scheme yielded near-optimal convergence for all; it is specified in \ref{an:exp_spec}.